-Shareholders' reserve power
+4. Shareholders' reserve power

-- 4.-(1) The shareholders may, by special resolution, direct the directors to take, or refrain from taking, specified action - (2) No alteration of the articles and no special resolution in Article 4(1) invalidates anything which the directors have done before the alteration was made or passing of the resolution as they think fit.
+- (1) The shareholders may, by special resolution, direct the directors to take, or refrain from taking, specified action - (2) No such special resolution invalidates anything which the directors have done before the passing of the resolution as they think fit

-Directors may delegate
+5 Directors may delegate

-- 5.-(1) Subject to the articles, the directors may delegate any of the powers which are conferred on them under the articles- - (a) to such person or committee, - (b) by such means (including by power of attorney); - (c) to such an extent; - (d) in relation to such matters or territories, and - (e) on such terms and conditions,
+- (1) Subject to the articles, the directors may delegate any of the powers which are conferred on them under the articles- - (a) to such person or committee, - (b) by such means (including by power of attorney or otherwise), - (c) to such an extent, - (d) in relation to such matters or territories, and - (e) on such terms and conditions,

-- (2) If the directors so specify, any such delegation may authorise further delegation of the directors' powers by any person to whom they are delegated. - (3) The directors may revoke any delegation in whole or part, or alter its terms and conditions
+- (2) If the directors so specify, any such delegation may authorise further delegation of the directors' powers by any person to whom they are delegated - (3) The directors may revoke any delegation in whole or part, or alter its terms and conditions

-Committees
+6. Committees

-6.-(1) Committees to which the directors delegate any of their powers must follow procedures which are based as far as they are applicable on those provisions of the articles which govern the taking of decisions by directors.

-(2) The directors may make rules of procedure for all or any committees, which prevail over rules derived from the articles if they are not consistent with them
+- (1) Committees to which the directors delegate any of their powers must follow procedures which are based as far as they are applicable on those provisions of the articles which govern the taking of decisions by directors - (2) The directors may make rules of procedure for all or any committees, which prevail over rules derived from the articles if they are not consistent with them